MTVersionManager/Docs/content/docs/_index.md

 title: Documentation
 type: docs
 prev: /
-next: docs/gettingstarted/
+next: docs/getting-started/
 ---

-## Welcome to the MTVM Documentation!
+## Welcome to the MTVM Documentation

 You can click the next button to proceed, and the back button to go back.